mjtady/COP4533-Programming-Assignment-1/README.md

 # Part C : We used a python script to make a graph out of the .csv output file from main.cpp
 # To generate the graph, run the scalability tester, and run the plot.py to generate the graph.

+# Observations: As n increases, verification becomes too slow and bottlenecks.
+The matching algorithm scales well, but as n increases, the verification becomes too slow.